 - Will, at times, attempt to force predetermined throws

 Tune isn’t the best processor at the moment, which impacts his consistency as a thrower.
 His trigger can be late, and his field vision runs hot and cold.
 Mechanically, he can improve as well, as his accuracy wanes at times.
-These limitations prevent Tune from rising any farther up the draft board.
+These limitations prevented Tune from earning consistent early-round interest.

-Still, Tune has enough talent to potentially field interest from Round 4 onward — and a strong Senior Bowl showing could help him drift to the front end of that range.
-He can be a quality developmental backup early on, and if he can keep honing the mental side of his game, he could go on to be a solid spot starter and safety blanket.
+Still, Tune has enough talent and operational utility to see the field relatively early, and his strong Senior Bowl showing was proof of that.
+He can be a quality developmental backup early on, and if he can keep honing the mental side of his game, he could go on to be a solid spot-starter and safety blanket.